 - Boppy Feeding & Support Pillow & Slipcover: We looked at a few nursing pillows and ended up with the old school Boppy.
 My husband even liked using it to cradle Baby E through those sleepless, reflux nights.
 And it is a great pillow for baby while learning to sit upright, etc. I love products that have more than one purpose.
 We still use this with Baby E at 14 months old.
 And I love the cozy slipcovers from Pottery Barn Kids.

 - BABYBJORN Baby Carrier Miracle: Baby E loved being snuggled as a newborn, so we figured she would like being in a sling or carrier.
 We purchased both the Baby K’Tan and the basic BabyBjorn, but they killed our backs.
 We finally went to Buy Buy Baby and tried on several display models with Baby E in them to see what would work best and purchased the BabyBjorn Miracle carrier.
 It has great lower back support and is very comfortable for mom, dad and baby.
-She is 14 months old now and still loves being in it – turned facing out now of course.

 - Aden & Anais Swaddling Blankets: Baby E always slept better when swaddled tightly like a little burrito, and we mastered the art of swaddling quickly.
 I was concerned about her getting too warm when bundled up (SIDS risk) with our winter heater warming our home.
 These soft, muslin blankets were the perfect weight for Texas weather and a great size for swaddling.

 - Gerber Side-Snap Shirts: Baby E lived in a diaper and one of these little t-shirts, swaddled tightly like a burrito her first few months of life.
 These sweet t’s are easy to put on, even for daddy (no pulling things over her head).
 We called them her little ‘chef shirts’!